ulywhy/cart-woocommerce/v2.x/woo-mercado-pago-module/README.txt

 		* Uruguay: https://www.mercadopago.com/mlu/account/credentials?type=custom
 		* Venezuela: https://www.mercadopago.com/mlv/account/credentials?type=custom
 2. For the solutions **Mercado Pago - Basic Checkout**, **Mercado Pago - Custom Checkout**, and **Mercado Pago - Ticket**, you can:
-	* Enable/Disable you plugin (for all solutions);
+	* Enable/Disable your plugin, so you can allow specific solutions for your business;
-	* Set up your credentials (Client_id/Client_secret for Basic, Public Key/Access Token for Custom and Ticket);
+	* Set up your credentials (Client_id/Client_secret for Basic Checkout and Subscriptions, Public Key/Access Token for Custom Checkout and Ticket);
-	* Check your IPN URL, where you will get notified about payment updates (for all solutions);
+	* Check your IPN URL, where you will get notified about payment updates;
-	* Set the title of the payment option that will be shown to your customers (for all solutions);
+	* Set the title of the payment option that will be shown to your customers;
-	* Set the description of the payment option that will be shown to your customers (for all solutions);
+	* Set the description of the payment option that will be shown to your customers;
-	* Set the description that will be shown in your customer's invoice (for Custom and Ticket);
+	* Set the description that will be shown in your customer's invoice (for Custom Checkout and Ticket);
-	* Enable coupon of campaigns for discounts (for Custom and Ticket);
-	* Set binary mode that when charging a credit card, only [approved] or [reject] status will be taken (only for Custom);
+	* Set binary mode that when charging a credit card, only [approved] or [reject] status will be taken (for Custom Checkout);
-	* Set the category of your store (for all solutions);
+	* Set the category of your store;
+	* Set stock reduction behavior (for Ticket);
-	* Set a prefix to identify your store, when you have multiple stores for only one Mercado Pago account (for all solutions);
+	* Set a prefix to identify your store, when you have multiple stores for only one Mercado Pago account;
-	* Define how your customers will interact with Mercado Pago to pay their orders (only for Basic);
+	* Define how your customers will interact with Mercado Pago to pay their orders (Basic Checkout and Subscriptions);
+	* Define discounts by payment method;
-	* Configure the after-pay return behavior (only for Basic);
+	* Configure the after-pay return behavior (Basic Checkout);
-	* Configure the maximum installments allowed for your customers (only for Basic);
+	* Configure the maximum installments allowed for your customers (for Basic Checkout);
-	* Configure the payment methods that you want to not work with Mercado Pago (only for Basic);
+	* Configure the payment acquirers that you want to not work with Mercado Pago (for Basic Checkout);
+	* Configure call-back URLs for after-pay behavior (for Basic Checkout and Subscriptions);
+	* Enable coupon of campaigns for discounts (for Custom Checkout and Ticket);
-	* Enable currency conversion (for all solutions);
+	* Enable currency conversion;
-	* Enable/disable sandbox mode, where you can test your payments in Mercado Pago sandbox environment (for Basic and Custom);
+	* Enable/disable sandbox mode, where you can test your payments in Mercado Pago sandbox environment (for Basic Checkout and Custom Checkout);
-	* Enables/disable system logs (for all solutions).
+	* Enables/disable system logs.

 = In this video, we show how you can install and configure from your WordPress store =